What is Observability?

 We built Honeycomb to answer those questions–to deal with microservices, serverless, distributed systems, polyglot persistence, containers, CI/CD–and build an understanding of how your systems and software actually work.
 You can’t debug what you can’t know.

-Comparing observability to some classic options–monitoring, metrics, and log aggregation:
+Comparing observability to some classic options:

 “Monitoring” is used as an umbrella term for operational visibility.
 It generally means you have a set of automated checks that run against systems to ensure none of those things that signify trouble are happening (in any of the ways you predicted).

 “Log aggregation” is the most like Honeycomb, because “logs” tell linear stories about events.
-But log based systems typically revolve around string processing (not getting any faster), regexps (not getting more maintainable), and the need to predictively index anything you might want to search on (or you’re straight back to distributed grep).
+But log-based systems typically revolve around string processing (not getting any faster), regexps (not getting more maintainable), and the need to predictively index anything you might want to search on (or you’re straight back to distributed grep).

 Observability requires rich instrumentation, not to poll and monitor for thresholds or defined health checks, but to ask any arbitrary question about how your software works.
 An observable system is one you can fully interrogate.

 Debugging distributed systems looks like a long, skinny tail of almost-impossible things rarely happening.
-We can’t predict them all; We shouldn’t even try.
+We can’t predict them all; we shouldn’t even try.
 Focus your energy on instrumentation, resilience to failure, and making it fast and safe to deploy and roll back (via automated canaries, gradual rollouts, feature flags, etc).

 We can’t predict what information we’re going to need to know to answer a question which also couldn’t be predicted.
 So gather absolutely as much context as possible, including high-cardinality information like